marciwi/aim_modules/Morse2TxtModule/README.md

 ## What does it do?

-The Morse2TxtModule ...
+The Morse2TxtModule converts a string of morse code to a string of readable text.
+This morse code string consists of zeroes and ones, where we define the 1 as a light on and 0 as light off.

 ## How fast is it?

-The Morse2TxtModule ...
+The Morse2TxtModule is pretty fast

 ## How to install?